veganmosfet/simple_agent/README.md

 # Simple LLM Terminal Agent

 This repository contains a single-file Python agent (`agent.py`) that runs in a terminal.
-It is compatible with OpenAI-style chat APIs, supports native tools (`bash`, `webfetch`, and `readfile`), and integrates with one MCP server over HTTP JSON‑RPC.
+It is compatible with OpenAI-style chat APIs, supports native tools (`webfetch`, `readfile`, and optional `bash`), and integrates with one MCP server over HTTP JSON‑RPC.
 Everything runs in the terminal with concise output and optional debug logs.

 **Warning**
 This is a playground project developed to understand how agents work, not a production ready agent.
 Be very careful with the `bash` tool :-)